efard/LightIDS/README.md

-# Tiny-IDS
+# Tiny-IDS: Tiny-IDS: A Tiny Deep Neural Network-based Intrusion Detection System
-In this repo, we introduce a DNN-based Intrusion Detection System (IDS) that due to its small number of weights, can be utilized in Embedded Systems.
+In this repo, we provide the scripts of a DNN-based Intrusion Detection System (IDS) that can be utilized in Embedded Systems due to its small number of weights.
+We used the CIC-IDS2017 dataset to validate the proposed method.